Published: April 2018 | Report Code: 11446 | Available Format: PDF | Pages: 422

 GLOBAL SAUCES, DRESSINGS, AND CONDIMENTS MARKET, BY TYPE, $M (2013-2023)

-Of all countries, Japan led the APAC sauces, dressings, and condiments market in terms of size, with a contribution of nearly 40% in 2017.
-This can majorly be ascribed to the substantial use of sauces in the traditional cuisine of the country, such as soy sauce and teriyaki sauce.
-However, during the forecast period, the APAC market is expected to observe the fastest growth in India, attributed to the growing inclination of people in the country toward fast food.
+Japan led the APAC sauces, dressings, and condiments market in 2017, with a revenue as well as sales volume contribution of almost 40.0% each.
+This can be majorly attributed to the considerable increase in use of sauces, such as teriyaki sauce, wasabi sauce, and soy sauce, in the traditional cuisine of the country.
+However, during the forecast period, India is expected to witness the fastest growth in the APAC market, as people in the country are getting increasingly drawn toward fast food.

 Sauces, Dressings, and Condiments Market Dynamics

-Growing popularity of international cuisines, rising disposable income, and busy lifestyle of people are some of the major factors positively impacting the growth of the sauces, dressings, and condiments market, globally.
+Rising disposable income, growing popularity of international cuisines, and busy lifestyle of people are among the key factors having a positive effect on the growth of the sauces, dressings, and condiments market, globally.

-One of the major factors restraining the growth of the sauces, dressings, and condiments market is increasing raw material costs.
-Vendors in the market are facing challenges because of continuous fluctuations in raw material prices.
-In addition, any hike in the transportation cost affects the shipping cost of raw materials, which not only increases the manufacturing cost but also reduces the profit margin for vendors.
-Besides, constant pressure to remain competitive in the market compels the vendors to use low-cost substitutes of raw materials, which often leads to decreased product quality.
+The increasing price of raw materials is one of the major factors hampering the growth of the sauces, dressings, and condiments market.
+Food product manufacturers are facing challenges because of the continuous rise in raw material prices.
+Additionally, any increase in the cost of transportation negatively affects the shipping cost of raw materials.
+This not only raises the cost of manufacturing but also leads to a reduction in the profit margin of vendors.
+Besides, the unending desire to remain competitive compels manufacturers to use low-cost raw material substitutes, which often affects the quality of the product negatively.

-Governments of some countries have started providing subsidies on import of sauces, which can be viewed as an area of opportunity for the players operating in the sauces, dressings, and condiments market.
-For example, under the Korea–Australia Free Trade Agreement (KAFTA), tariff on both tomato ketchup and prepared mustard (used in mustard sauce preparation) was reduced from 4.5% in 2016 to 3.4% in 2017, and shall be eliminated by 2020.
-Tariff on tomato sauce was also reduced from 36% in 2016 to 33% in 2017 and is expected to be eliminated by the end of 2018.
-These tariff-cuts are providing favorable business opportunities to Australian exporters to enter the South Korean market.
+Governments in few countries have begun offering subsidies on the import of sauces, which might provide growth opportunities to the sauces, dressings, and condiments market players.
+For instance, under the Korea–Australia Free Trade Agreement (KAFTA), the Korean government reduced the tariff on prepared mustard (used in the production of mustard sauce) and tomato ketchup from 4.5% in 2016 to 3.4% in 2017; the tariff is to be completely eliminated by 2020.
+Similarly, the tariff on tomato sauce was also decreased to 33.0% in 2017 from 36.0% in 2016, with the government planning to eliminate the tariff by 2018.
+Such reductions in tariff are offering ample growth opportunities to Australian exporters to enter the South Korean market.